Battery (tort): Self-defence

-Self-defence as to battery can occur when a person reasonably believes that he or she is going to be attacked by another person, and involves engaging in a reasonable level of physical contact with that person in order to prevent that person from engaging in a physical attack.
-This requires an honest and reasonable belief that you are about to be attacked: Lord Scott noted at paragraph [18] of Ashley v Chief Constable of West Sussex Police that 'it is one thing to say that if A's mistaken belief was honestly held that he should not be punished by the criminal law, it would be quite another to say that A’s unreasonably held mistaken belief would be subjected to physical violence by A'.
+Self-defence as to battery can occur when a person reasonably believes that they are going to be attacked by another person, and involves engaging in a reasonable level of physical contact with that person in order to prevent that person from engaging in a physical attack.
+This requires an honest and reasonable belief that you are about to be attacked:Lord Scott noted at paragraph [18] of Ashley v Chief Constable of West Sussex Police that 'it is one thing to say that if A's mistaken belief was honestly held that they should not be punished by the criminal law, it would be quite another to say that A's unreasonably held mistaken belief would be subjected to physical violence by A'.

 The requirements for self-defence are different from those in criminal law; in civil law, the belief of imminent danger need not be reasonably held, and may allow a pre-emptive attack.